Jambhavan: Production

-The making of the film was disrupted in January 2006, when actress Nila walked out of the film after falling out with the producers.
+The making of the film was disrupted in early 2006, when Nila walked out of the film after falling out with the producers.
 It was revealed that for a bathing scene in Courtallam she had asked for the tub to be filled with mineral water and when the team could not satisfy that demand, she had a difference of opinion with the producers.
 Nila revealed that she was an asthma sufferer and was unable to get into the tub of water that the team had provided.
-During a press meet in late March 2006, Nila announced that she re-joined the team and shot for scenes in Taramani, Chennai and had put aside her differences after the producers apologised.
-The team then also went on to film song sequences in Thailand with the lead pair.
+Nila eventually put aside her differences with the producers.
+The scene that could not be filmed in Courtallam was later filmed in Bangkok, Thailand.
+A thirty-day schedule was held in Tenkasi.